Tuttlingen: Cultural events

-Each summer the festival "Honberg Sommer" attracts visitors to concerts with international bands, cabaret artists, and beer gardens.
+The "Honberg Sommer" is a music festival held every July, with concerts with international bands, cabaret artists, and beer gardens.
+The Southside Festival is held in June and mainly features alternative rock acts.

 Tuttlingen's pedestrian precinct offers a market twice a week, a fountain, shops, and art displays.

 The German poet Goethe wrote that the town and surrounding area has a strange and beautiful landscape, hilly with fields and patches of forest.
 He is said to have left his watch in the town.